-Years With the City Hours Per Pay Period Estimated Shifts per Year
+Years With the City Hours Per Pay Period

-6 months thru 5 years 4.25 4.5
+3 months thru 5 years 4.25

-6 years thru 10 years 5.31 5.5
+6 years thru 10 years 5.31

-11 years thru 15 years 6.37 6.9
+11 years thru 15 years 6.37

-16 or more years 8.49 9
+16 or more years 8.49

-10. Military Leave
+11. Military Leave

 A regular employee who is a member of the National Guard or any reserve component of the Armed Forces of the United States, when ordered or authorized by the proper authority, is entitled to a leave of absence in accordance with applicable state and federal laws without loss of time, efficiency rating or accrued benefits.
 The city provides a military leave bank in order to track the hours.
-Employees who work a 40-hour work week are given 120 hours and employees who work 24 hour shifts are given 360 hours.
-After the use of military leave the employee is eligible to utilize partial or all personal, major medical or accrued comp time.
-Department Directors will inform the City Manager of any employees within their respective departments entitled to military leave and its expected duration.
+Employees get 15 work days.
+Employees who work 8-hour shifts get 120 hours, 10-hour shifts get 150 hours, 12 hours shifts get 180, and employees who work 24-hour shifts get 360 hours, during each fiscal year, beginning October 1 and ending September 30; hours of leave are not given on an accrual or prorated basis and cannot be rolled-over from one year to the next.
+Unused military leave is not paid out upon the employees departure from city employment.
+After the use of military leave the employee may be eligible to utilize partial or all personal leave or accrued comp time.
+Department Directors will inform the City Manager of any employees within their respective departments entitled to military leave and their expected duration.

-11. Leave for Jury Duty
+12. Leave for Jury Duty

 - a.
 Regular employees are entitled to leaves of absence with pay when required to render Jury or Court Service.
-An employee on leave for Jury Duty will be paid for the duration of the Jury or Court Service regardless of the time involved, provided the service is rendered under proper summons from a City, County, State, or Federal Court. - b.
+An employee on leave for Jury Duty will be paid for the duration of the Jury or Court Service regardless of the time involved, provided the service is rendered under proper summons from a City, County, State, or Federal Court.
+A copy of the employee's jury summons must be submitted to their Department Director prior to taking the leave and attached to their timesheet. - b.
 When an employee is a court witness on behalf of the City of Leon Valley, he or she is not to accept any fees for this service.
 When an employee is on jury duty or is involved in private litigation in an official capacity, the employee may collect all amounts authorized. - c.
-If an employee is on annual leave when required to serve on jury duty or appear as a witness, the time actually spent in court will be charged to "Leave for Jury Duty"
+If an employee is on annual leave when required to serve on jury duty or appear as a witness, the time actually spent in court will be charged to "Leave for Jury Duty".

-12. Death Leave with Pay
+13. Bereavement Leave with Pay

-Regular employees are entitled to receive Emergency Leave with Pay due to a death in their immediate family (defined as: husband, wife, children, mother, father, mother-in law, father in law, brother, sister, grandparents, and grandchildren).
-This type of leave is limited to five (5) working days per occurrence or two (2) shifts for shift firefighters, unless otherwise approved by the City Manager.
+Regular employees, full-time or part-time, are entitled to receive Emergency Leave with Pay, without reduction to their personal leave, due to a death in their immediate family (defined as: husband, wife, children, mother, father, mother-in-law, father-in-law, brother, sister, grandparents, and grandchildren).
+This type of leave is limited to forty (40) consecutive working hours per occurrence for regular full-time employees; up to but not to exceed nineteen (19) consecutive working hours per occurrence for regular part-time employees; or forty-eight (48) consecutive hours within two (2) shifts for firefighter personnel, unless otherwise approved by the City Manager.

-13. Administrative Leave with Pay
+14. Administrative Leave with Pay